-- ActewAGL's proposed regulatory approach a price path over a medium term 2001/02 to 2003/04 is consistent with the Commission's preferred approach to price regulation during transition to contestability. - ActewAGL's proposed prices in 2001/02 incorporate real price reduction, reflecting real reduction in network costs under the revised Access Arrangement for ActewAGL Gas Network.
-This is considered acceptable. - ActewAGL's proposed price path in 2002/03 and 2003/04 is considered "soft" which does not incorporate real price reduction in network charges. - further information and explanations are required from ActewAGL regarding its estimate of retail costs.
+- a price path over a medium term 2001/02 to 2003/04 should be adopted as the form of price regulation during transition to contestability. - ActewAGL's proposed prices in 2001/02 incorporate real price reduction, reflecting real reduction in network costs under the revised Access Arrangement for ActewAGL Gas Network.
+This is considered acceptable. - ActewAGL's proposed price path in 2002/03 and 2003/04 is considered "soft" which does not incorporate real price reduction in network charges.